zheli/socketIO-client-2/README.rst

     DEBUG=* node $PACKAGE_FOLDER/tests/serve.js
     # Start proxy server in a separate terminal on the same machine
     DEBUG=* node $PACKAGE_FOLDER/tests/proxy.js
+    # To run the tests in a third terminal
+    cd $PACKAGE_FOLDER
+    nosetests --with-coverage --cover-package=socketIO_client tests/

 For debugging information, run these commands first. ::